 Travel Insurance Buying Tips

 With Travel Insurance what you are effectively buying is an agreement whereby the insurance company agrees to pay against insured eventualities.
-Therefore, it is absolutely essential that you have full understanding of what it is your are buying or not.
+Therefore, it is absolutely essential that you have a full understanding of what it is you are buying or not.
 Treat it like any other agreement, read it carefully and ask your questions.
 So:

 - Always READ THE TRAVEL INSURANCE POLICY DOCUMENT and ensure you fully understand what it covers or does not cover!
 If in doubt, ask!

 - Buy your travel insurance as soon as your travel is booked because some of the coverages start as soon as you purchase, like protection against accidents or other eventualities that may force you to cancel your trip.
 For example, please see Section 4 of our Policy Document.
 This is very important and most insurance companies offer this.

 - Generally, travel insurance does not cover natural calamities and they usually state that under what is not covered.
 However, some travel insurance companies extend the insurance coverage for free if your trip had to be extended because of a natural disaster.

 - Check and understand the deductibles; also known as excesses!
 A Deductible is what the insurance company deducts before payout on claims.
 For e.g. if you put in a travel medical claim of $250 and the deductible is $150, you’ll only get $100.
 HolidayGuard has the fewest and lowest deductibles.

 - Some travel insurance companies only pay half the cover for children.
 If its not stipulated in the policy, ask them!